 Seasonal Precipitation Outlook

-Ten agro-meteorological stations across the country were used to make the seasonal precipitation forecast for the period January-Febraury-March 2014 and December2013-January-March 2014 for Belize.
-This was done by using the data set for the period 1979-2012, along with Global Models, Observations.
+Ten agro-meteorological stations across the country were used to make the seasonal precipitation forecast for the period June-July-August 2014 and May-June-July 2014 for Belize.
+This was done by using the data set for the period 1979-April 2014, along with Global Models, Observations.
 Climate Predictability Tool (CPT) and Subjective Input.

 The forecast is issued in the form of terciles probabilities of above normal, normal and below normal.
 The probabilities add up to 100%.